garywei944/acad.garywei.dev/content/project/noteaid/index.md

 ***Keywords***: Electronic Health Records, Consumer Health, Information Retrieval, Natural Language Processing

+## Epic System
+NoteAid Epic is a patient-oriented web application that helps patients read their doctor notes.

 # Claim
 My work is conducted by the time I was working in UMass BioNLP Lab.
 Now I have left as I graduated from UMass Amherst.